MSDimos/commander-rust/README.md

 # why this ?

 For a long time, developing cli in `Rust` is difficult.
-Since Rust is a static language, the compiler needs to know all the details at compile time.
-It conflicts with the dynamics of the CLI.
 The community offers a wide range of solutions.
 Yes, they're excellent, but they're not very simple.

 Inspired by [commander.js](https://github.com/tj/commander.js) & [rocket.rs](https://rocket.rs), the crate was born.